vandlaw7/enft-dao-alert/README.md

 ## main.py
-+ Purpose : In main.py we call the functions explained above, and handle the poll answers and accept requests about DAO register and governance variables adjustment.
++ Purpose : In main.py we use the functions explained above, and handle the poll answers and accept requests about DAO register and governance variables adjustment.
 + Function :